SaraRands/sararands-site/index.md

 Clients often describe therapy with me as steady, grounding, and spacious,
 a place where nothing has to be forced, rushed, or minimized.

+Alongside my clinical work, I speak about living a connected, meaningful life without a prewritten script, especially after religion.
+[See where I've spoken.](/speaking/)

 ---